-Finding SEO clients is not always easy and with years of experience agency side we know the problems you face enticing new clients and educating them.
+Finding clients in any consulting business is not always easy and with years of experience on the agency side, we know the problems you face winning new SEO clients and educating them.

-Here we’ll give you this VERY ACTIONABLE list you and your teams can digest to see what ideas your agency can implement to make you even more awesome and win more clients.
-Some might be obvious, some you may have tried before but there surely be some you haven’t thought about.
+Here we’ll give you this VERY ACTIONABLE list you and your teams can digest to see what ideas your agency can implement to make you even more awesome and win more SEO leads and turn them into clients.
+Some might be obvious, some you may have tried before but there will surely be some you haven’t thought about.

 #1 Offer Free Facebook Business Page Creation Service